Effective quasimorphisms on right-angled Artin groups: Introduction

 In \cite[Corollary 6.13]{Koberda}, it was shown that every finitely generated right-angled Artin group $G$ embeds into the Torelli subgroup of the mapping class group of a surface.
 Since scl is positive on the Torelli group \cite{BBF2}, monotonicity implies that every non-trivial element of $G$ has positive scl.
 However, the lower bounds obtained in this way are neither explicit nor uniform.
 For instance, the genus of the surface needed in \cite{Koberda} grows with the number of generators of $G$, and this affects the bounds arising in \cite{BBF2} (which go to zero as the genus grows).

 There are numerous results on the existence of homogeneous quasimorphisms on groups, where the purpose is to show that the group has non-zero second bounded cohomology.
-Let $\widetilde{QH}(G)$ denote the space of homogeneous quasimorphisms on $G$, modulo homomorphisms.
-Then $\widetilde{QH}(G)$ is a subspace of $H^2_b(G;\R)$.
-In \cite{EpsteinFujiwara} it was shown that $\widetilde{QH}(G)$ is infinite-dimensional for any hyperbolic group $G$.
+Let $\widetilde{\QH}(G)$ denote the space of homogeneous quasimorphisms on $G$, modulo homomorphisms.
+Then $\widetilde{\QH}(G)$ is a subspace of $H^2_b(G;\R)$.
+In \cite{EpsteinFujiwara} it was shown that $\widetilde{\QH}(G)$ is infinite-dimensional for any hyperbolic group $G$.
 Recent results in this direction, involving both wider classes of groups and more general coefficient modules, include \cite{HullOsin} and \cite{BBF1}.
-In the case of a finitely generated right-angled Artin group $G$, the space $\widetilde{QH}(G)$ is known to be infinite-dimensional by \cite{CapraceSageev} and \cite{BestvinaFujiwara}, or \cite{BehrstockCharney}.
+If $G$ is a non-abelian right-angled Artin group then $\widetilde{\QH}(G)$ is infinite-dimensional (via a retraction onto a free subgroup).
+The quasimorphisms defined in this paper include an infinite collection that is linearly independent in $\widetilde{\QH}(G)$; see \propref{linear-indep}.
+These appear to be different from the quasimorphisms one obtains via retractions.

 We have mentioned that the \emph{median property} of CAT(0) cube complexes is used to control the defect of our quasimorphisms.
 The use of medians in this context originated in \cite{CFI}, where they are used to define a bounded cohomology class (the \emph{median class}) which has good functorial properties.
 This class is defined, and is \emph{non-trivial}, whenever one has a non-elementary group action on a finite-dimensional CAT(0) cube complex.
 One consequence, among many others, is that $H^2_b(G;M)$ is non-trivial for any such group, for a suitably defined coefficient module $M$.